uptek/zikrrr/README.md

 [![Contribute](./assets/img/zikrrr-contributions.png)](/)
 ## Contribute to the Zikrrr app
 The Zikrrr app eagerly awaits your PRs.
-You can choose to only add/update new tasbeeh or style as well as add new features to make it even more visually appealing.
+You can choose to only add/update new tasbih, style or add new features to make it even more visually appealing.

-### 📦 Add/Update Tasbeeh
+### 📦 Add/Update Tasbih
-In case you just want to add/update new tasbeeh(s) to this app you can easily do so by updating the app > dist > data > data.json file.
-Simply add a new object with tasbeeh as a value to the content property.
+In case you just want to add/update new tasbihat to this app you can easily do so by updating the app > dist > data > data.json file.
+Simply add a new object with tasbih as a value to the content property.

 ```sh
 {